 96-well black, flat-bottom microtiter plate as talent transfers the resulting solutions there.

-Talent loads the plate into the BLI instrument.
+Talent loads the plate into the BLI instrument and starts the experiment.

 Now, load the data folder in the bio-layer interferometry data analysis software.
 Select the sensor selection option.
 Then, select reference well for subtraction.
 Select align Y-axis to baseline, followed by interstep correction and align to association [1-SCREEN].